Statement of Compliance with the UK Corporate Governance Code

-L. The Board does not conduct a formal performance evaluation of the directors nor do the independent non-executive directors formally appraise the Chairman.
-Due to the small size of the Board, there is an annual evaluation of the Board and its committees in accordance with the articles of association and informal performance evaluations of directors and the Chairman by the Board on a regular basis which is considered sufficient.
+L. The Board does not conduct a formal performance evaluation of the directors nor do the independent non-executive directors formally appraise the Executive Chair.
+Due to the small size of the Board, there is an annual evaluation of the Board and its committees in accordance with the articles of association and informal performance evaluations of directors and the Executive Chair by the Board on a regular basis which is considered sufficient.

 4. Audit, risk and internal control

 M. The audit committee is primarily responsible for ensuring that the financial performance of the Company is properly measured and reported on for reviewing reports from auditors relating to the Company’s accounting and internal controls and for reviewing the effectiveness of the Company’s systems of internal control.
 The audit committee is comprised of the two independent non-executive directors.
-The committee chair is the Board’s senior independent non-executive director and has over 25 years of corporate finance experience.
+The committee chair is one of the Board’s independent non-executive director and is a Chartered Accountant.
 Please see the audit committee’s terms of reference for more information.